SteveMadoerin/minesweeperpublic/README.md

 =====================================================

-This is a project developped by [Steve Madoerin](https://github.com/SteveMadoerin) to create the game Minesweeper written in Scala used in the class Software Engineering at the University of Applied Science HTWG Konstanz.
+This is a project developped by [Steve Madoerin](https://github.com/SteveMadoerin) and [Dennis Hoang](https://github.com/dennis_hoang) to create the game Minesweeper written in Scala used in the class Software Engineering at the University of Applied Science HTWG Konstanz.